Bioremediation & Earth Repair

 What You’ll Be Learning

-- Session 1 – Bioremediation Overview & Microbial Remediation: Definition and overview of bioremediation techniques.
-Site assessment and testing for contamination.
-Contaminants 101: metals and chemical pollutants.
-Introduction to microbial remediation and key site considerations.
-Microbial remediation tools (thermophyllic compost, actively aerated compost tea, vermiculture, biochar)
+- Session 1 – Bioremediation Overview & Microbial Remediation: Definition and overview of bioremediation.
+Site assessment and soil testing.
+Contaminants 101.
+Introduction to microbial remediation and key microbial remediation tools (thermophyllic compost, actively aerated compost tea, vermiculture, biochar, EM and IMOs).

-- Session 6 – Oil Spills and Self Care for Bioremediators & Frontline Communities: Oil spill behavior & conventional clean-up.
+- Session 6 – Responding Oil Spills & Self Care for Bioremediators and Frontline Communities: Oil spill behavior & conventional clean-up.
 Bioremediation tools for oil spill response.
-Protective equipment and safety protocols.
-Self Care & Community Care – working with plants and fungi for self care, health, and resilience in toxic environments.
+Self-Care & community care: Working with plants and fungi for self-care, health, and resilience in toxic environments.

 MEET YOUR TEACHER